larkiny/nodekit/docs/src/content/docs/guides/bootstrap.md

 ## Fast catchup

-After installation is complete, Nodekit will automatically start the Nodekit user interface.
+After installation is complete, NodeKit will automatically start the NodeKit user interface.

 This will display the progress of catching up to the latest state of the Algorand network: